Real-life game-changer learnings on diversity and bias

 I am hoping this series will do two things:

 - Add additional perspective to conversations as everyone is different.
 Even members within a group think differently around bias.

 - Help me personally make sense of my own experiences.
 I now realize that I was showing unconscious bias to others and to myself.

-Per my first post within this series, I share my goals and guidelines.
+I share my goals and guidelines in my first post within this series.
 What I want to accomplish and what I want to avoid.
 Please read this for further perspective.

-I have also been unsuccessful in defending personal experiences and the existence of bias.
+I have been unsuccessful in defending personal experiences and the existence of bias.

 It’s difficult to figure out how to make a difference or deal with the indifference

 Learning moment 1, anyone can make a difference

 Recently, a friend emailed me out of the blue.
 This is a friend I hadn’t heard from in years.
 He had attended a career development session I facilitated almost 15 years ago.
 In the midst of the social unrest towards Asians, his email arrived with perfect timing.
 Prior to his email, I was frustrated with many acts of bias in the media.
 Despite the public’s acknowledgment of bias, I didn’t think any change was happening.
 I was skeptical that any progress would be made in the future.